 When kids want to laugh, they don’t usually turn to their math books for jokes.
 But if you’re a math teacher or a parent trying to help your kids (key word: trying) with their math homework, you know a good laugh is exactly what the doctor ordered.
-These math jokes and puns are proof (get it?) that math can be a great source of humor — and humor, it turns out, might even help with those math skills.
+These math jokes are proof (get it?) that math can be a great source of humor — and humor, it turns out, might even help with those math skills.
 A string of recent studies have shown that laughter helps us to learn new things by reducing anxiety and boosting motivation, participation, perception, memory, and attention.
 Even when math isn’t fun, math jokes can be.
-And because the success of funny math puns depends on understanding the concept behind the punchlines, even corny math jokes are also clever ways to check that your kid understands what they’re learning from their math teachers, whether it’s geometry, statistics, algebra, or prime numbers.
+And because the success of funny math puns depends on understanding the concept behind the punchlines, even corny math jokes are also clever ways to check that your kid understands what they’re learning from their math teachers, whether it’s geometry, calculus, algebra, or prime numbers.
 And if they’re really advanced, you can integrate some calculus jokes into your repertoire.